Lower Your Blood Sugar with These Foods

 Eating cinnamon makes your cells more receptive to insulin, helping to convert blood sugar into energy.

-In addition, it also increases insulin sensitivity in patients with diabetes, helping them control their blood sugar levels.
+In addition, this food also increases insulin sensitivity in patients with diabetes, helping them control their blood sugar levels.
 Among the oily fish we recommend are salmon, sardines, tuna, mackerel, and more.

 A study led by researchers from the University of Texas Southwestern Medical Center found that people who consume between 24 to 50 grams of fiber a day had significant improvements in their blood sugar levels.